david-pace/wave-recovery-tool/README.md

 # Wave Recovery Tool

-Tool to display wave file header information and to restore corrupted wave file headers.
+Tool to display WAVE/AIFF file header information and to restore corrupted WAVE/AIFF file headers.

-This program was originally developed to recover damaged wave files which were destroyed due to a bug in the audio application _Logic_.
+This program was originally developed to recover damaged audio files which were destroyed due to a bug in the audio application _Logic_.
 See [this blog post](http://www.davehofmann.de/when-logic-destroys-your-audio-files/) for more details.

 ## License